tsadaoui/celery-brown-bag/celery_brown_bag.rst

 Role
 ----

 Celerybeat is an additionnal feature provided by celery.
-It is basically a cron.
-It just send to the broker tasks order regularly
+It is basically a cron with advanced logging, routing, and monitoring possibilities.

+It just send to the broker tasks order regularly.
 Schedules support cronlike description (each day at 1 pm, each month ...) or frequency description (every  X minutes ...)